WheelerJT/WheelerJT/README.md

 ### Favorite quote:

-> Just let me be me.
+> We make a fuss if it's them,
-> That's the only way I know.
+> but we hush if it's us.
-> -Kendrick Lamar
+> -Lupe Fiasco

 ### Contact Info